kevinbirch/Djinn/README.md

-# Welcome to the Djinn Programming Language.
+# Welcome to the Djinn Programming Language

+Djinn (جن) are supernatural creatures in Arab folklore and Islamic teachings that occupy a parallel world to that of mankind.

+Djinn is a concatenative, functional, stack-based programming language.

 ## Getting Started

-1. Clone this repository
-2. Build the project
+1. Build the project

     $ mvn package

-3. Run the REPL
+2. Run the REPL

     $ java -jar target/djinn-1.0-SNAPSHOT-uber.jar

-4. Enjoy
+3. Enjoy

 ## Syntax and Semantics